Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Background: thermalization and ETH

 Both the matrix $R_{ij}$ and $f_{\mathcal{O}}(\bar{E},\omega)$ are required to satisfy different conditions, depending on whether the Hamiltonian obeys time-reversal symmetry or not.
 In the former case, a basis can be chosen such that the eigenstates of the Hamiltonian and the matrix elements of hermitian operators are real, and this basis is used by default. $R_{ij}$ then represents a real random matrix with independent gaussian elements of mean $\overline{R_{ij}}=0$ and variance $\overline{R^2_{ij}}=1$, except the diagonal elements which instead have $\overline{R^2_{ij}}=2$.
 Here the overbar denotes an ensemble average; of course, for a specific operator and Hamiltonian, the $R_{ij}$ are not truly drawn from a random ensemble, but the elements appear uncorrelated and satisfy the stated statistics.
 In the case of time-reversal symmetry, the condition on the real envelope function is $f_{\mathcal{O}}(\bar{E},\omega)=f_{\mathcal{O}}(\bar{E},-\omega)$.
 If there is no time-reversal symmetry, the envelope function and the $R_{ij}$ may be complex, and the above conditions are replaced with $\overline{R_{ij}}=0$, $\overline{|R_{ij}|^2}=1$, and $f^*_{\mathcal{O}}(\bar{E},\omega)=f_{\mathcal{O}}(\bar{E},-\omega)$.

 Regardless of the precise form of the off-diagonal elements, their smallness is crucial.
-One can show that, in the absence of level-spacing degeneracies\footnote{This is a sort of genericity condition that excludes Hamiltonians with noninteracting factors, for instance.}, the average squared deviation of $\mathcal{O}_\Psi(t)$ from $\mathcal{O}_{\Psi}^*$ is bounded as
+One can show that, in the absence of level-spacing degeneracies\footnote{Note that we here refer to degeneracies of level \textit{spacing} rather than in the energy levels themselves.
+This is a sort of genericity condition that excludes Hamiltonians with noninteracting factors, for instance.}, the average squared deviation of $\mathcal{O}_\Psi(t)$ from $\mathcal{O}_{\Psi}^*$ is bounded as

 Thus when the off-diagonal elements are exponentially suppressed, $\mathcal{O}_\Psi(t)$ is close to $\mathcal{O}_\Psi^*$ \textit{at most times}.
 At specific times, the expectation value can still be far from equilibrium, but this requires a conspiratorial collaboration between the $c^*_i c_j$ and the $\mathcal{O}_{ij}$ such that their products sum coherently to overcome the exponential suppression of individual off-diagonal matrix elements $\mathcal{O}_{ij}$.
 This can certainly occur, but it describes a fine-tuned scenario of a sort that will generically be destroyed by time evolution (i.e.\ through dephasing), corresponding to the intuition that an out-of-equilibrium state is ``atypical'' and equilibration is just a move toward typicality.